jacob-j/vscode-folder-path-color/README.md

 # vscode-folder-color README

-This is the README for the "vscode-folder-color" extension.
 This extension allows you to color-code folders in Visual Studio Code by specifying paths and colors in your workspace settings.

 ## Features